I have been wearing braces for about 5 years now.

 Eventually, it would become a mouth ulcer, and when I ate, I would hit the mouth ulcer with the food.Super painful.The following is a list of the most common problems with the

 After a week, the area of the mouth sores (where the brackets are hitting) will get used to the brackets and the mucous membrane will become stronger, or it will stop hurting, but until then, it is hard.

-Painful thing about having braces 2: It's agonizingly painful right after the adjustment date.
+Painful thing about having braces 2: immediately after the day of adjustment, it hurts like fainting in agony.

 While wearing braces, I see the doctor once a month or every three weeks, and this is when the wires are changed or modified.
 They can be tightened.